American Favourites for Lunch at the House of Cookies in Aix-en-Provence

 Aix – Piscine Yves Blanc News for Swimmers

-Contributor blog post by Aixcentric: Looks like the 3-year renovation at Piscine Yves Blanc is going well and that the pool will re-open in September 2018 (yay!).
-The main work of enlarging the pools and developing changing rooms and offices is done; now it’s over to the plumbers, electricians and tilers. …
+It looks like the 3-year renovation at Piscine Yves Blanc is going well, and the pool will reopen in September 2018 (yay!).
+The main work of enlarging the pools and developing changing rooms and offices is done; now it’s over to the plumbers, electricians, and tilers.
+One new offer will …

-Contributor blog post by Aixcentric: Looks like the 3-year renovation at Piscine Yves Blanc is going well and that the pool will re-open in September 2018 (yay!).
-The main work of enlarging the pools and developing changing rooms and offices is done; now it’s over to the plumbers, electricians and tilers. …
+It looks like the 3-year renovation at Piscine Yves Blanc is going well, and the pool will reopen in September 2018 (yay!).
+The main work of enlarging the pools and developing changing rooms and offices is done; now it’s over to the plumbers, electricians, and tilers.
+One new offer will …

 Major New Picasso Museum to open in Aix-en-Provence in 2021

-Contributor blog post by Aixcentric: The former convent and college des Precheurs in Aix centre ville has been sold for 11.5 million euros to house an extensive collection of Picasso’s works – paintings, ceramics, sculptures – 2,000 in all.
-The Musée Jacqueline et Pablo Picasso will be the third museum …
+The former convent and college des Precheurs in Aix Centre Ville has been sold for 11.5 million euros to house an extensive collection of Picasso’s works—2,000 in all—including paintings, ceramics, and sculptures.
+The Musée Jacqueline et Pablo Picasso will be the third museum in France to be in France to be …

-Contributor blog post by Aixcentric: The former convent and college des Precheurs in Aix centre ville has been sold for 11.5 million euros to house an extensive collection of Picasso’s works – paintings, ceramics, sculptures – 2,000 in all.
-The Musée Jacqueline et Pablo Picasso will be the third museum …
+The former convent and college des Precheurs in Aix Centre Ville has been sold for 11.5 million euros to house an extensive collection of Picasso’s works—2,000 in all—including paintings, ceramics, and sculptures.
+The Musée Jacqueline et Pablo Picasso will be the third museum in France to be in France to be …

 Picasso for Musée Granet Summer Show

-Contributor blog post by Aixcentric: Picasso’s work has been chosen to be the co-subject of the summer show at Aix’s Musée Granet.
+Picasso’s work has been chosen to be the co-subject of the summer show at Aix’s Musée Granet.
 ‘Picasso/Picabia’ begins on at the Musée Granet in Aix-en-Provence on June 9th and runs through to 23rd September.
-It promises to be an intriguing juxtaposition of two very different artists working in …
+It promises to be an intriguing juxtaposition of two very different artists working in the south of France. …

-Contributor blog post by Aixcentric: Picasso’s work has been chosen to be the co-subject of the summer show at Aix’s Musée Granet.
+Picasso’s work has been chosen to be the co-subject of the summer show at Aix’s Musée Granet.
 ‘Picasso/Picabia’ begins on at the Musée Granet in Aix-en-Provence on June 9th and runs through to 23rd September.
-It promises to be an intriguing juxtaposition of two very different artists working in …
+It promises to be an intriguing juxtaposition of two very different artists working in the south of France. …

 Where to eat Crepes and Pets de Nonnes in Aix-en-Provence

-Contributor blog post by Aixcentric: What with Chandeleur in France and Pancake Tuesday in the UK, February is a good time to get whipping up some batter for pastries and crepes.
-But if you prefer to buy something in town, there’s lots of choice.
-The traditional pets de nonnes – nuns’ farts – …
+With Chandeleur in France and Pancake Tuesday in the UK, February is a good time to whip up batter for pastries and crepes.
+But if you prefer to buy something in town, there are many choices.
+The traditional pets de nonnes – nuns’ farts – are in the artisanal boulangeries in town – just under …

-Contributor blog post by Aixcentric: What with Chandeleur in France and Pancake Tuesday in the UK, February is a good time to get whipping up some batter for pastries and crepes.
-But if you prefer to buy something in town, there’s lots of choice.
-The traditional pets de nonnes – nuns’ farts – …
+With Chandeleur in France and Pancake Tuesday in the UK, February is a good time to whip up batter for pastries and crepes.
+But if you prefer to buy something in town, there are many choices.
+The traditional pets de nonnes – nuns’ farts – are in the artisanal boulangeries in town – just under …

 Calisson d’Aix the Sweet Almond Candy of Provence